Master of Science Degree Requirements

 STOCKSCH 793 - 1 cr Seminar Presentation

 Each M.S. candidate is required to complete an independent study project prior to graduation.
 This may be an extensive and critical review of the literature, a comprehensive evaluation of data or information gathered in your professional position, or another type of project that involves a critical evaluation of information.
 Once you have completed a minimum of four regular soils courses, you should talk with your academic advisor to select an appropriate project topic.
 Once a topic has been selected, you must prepare a project proposal and defend your proposal before your Guidance Committee (GC).
 Once formal approval for your course packet and the project is granted by the GC, you can start your project.
 A description of the project, a comprehensive review of the appropriate literature, and a critical evaluation of the results is to be summarized in a final report to be submitted to the Guidance/Examination Committee (GC/EC).
 You should submit drafts of your final report to your academic advisor prior to submitting the report to the entire GC/EC.
-You can sign up for the seminar course through Continuing and Professional Education.
+You can sign up for the seminar course through Online Education (OE).
 Contact the program coordinators (413-545-2484) about proper enrollment procedures.

 Prior to graduation you must present a seminar to the School.
 You may select the topic of the seminar, and often the independent study results are used as the basis for this presentation.
 Be prepared to give a professional presentation using PowerPoint.
-Make sure you formally sign up for the 1-credit seminar presentation (STOCKSCH 793) through CPE at the beginning of the semester that you plan on presenting the seminar.
+Make sure you formally sign up for the 1-credit seminar presentation (STOCKSCH 793) through OE at the beginning of the semester that you plan on presenting the seminar.

 The final step in completing the requirements for the Master of Science degree is, upon finishing all other requirements, to pass an oral final examination.
 A 3-member Examination Committee will administer this exam.
 A positive majority vote by the Committee is required to successfully complete the program.